slatedocs/slate/source/index.html.md

 }
 ```

-> Updating a lookup type value:
+> Example of updating a lookup type value:

 ```json
 {